DCAN-Labs/BOBsRepositoryRTD/docs/contribute.md

 ### Fill out a google form with your information

-This form will ask for your name/group and institution, what changes/additions you have made, where researchers can find documentation on your protocol, and how you plan to send your segmentations.
+This form will ask for your name/group and institution, what changes/additions you have made, where researchers can find documentation on your data and/or segmentation protocol, and how you plan to send your segmentations.

 [Submit a BOBs Repository Contribution] - ** Add google form here

-### Send your segmentations to MIDB
+### Send your data/segmentations to MIDB

+We recommend sending a link to a Box folder.
+MIDB will upload the data to the repository and link your documentation to the repository information.

 ## Looking Forward